awslabs/aws-athena-query-federation/athena-vertica/README.md

 This connector enables Amazon Athena to communicate with your Vertica Database instance(s), making your Vertica data accessible via SQL.

-**To enable this Preview feature you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to federate to this connector, use a UDF, or SageMaker inference from that workgroup.
-Also the IAM Role of the EC2 machines hosting the Vertica Database should be given write permissions to Export S3 bucket.**

 ### Design

 ![Alt text](av.jpg "Architecture")